Some Girls (Rachel Stevens song): Release and commercial performance

-"Some Girls" was released in the United Kingdom as a CD single on 12 July 2004, debuting at number two on the UK Singles Chart the following week. the Shapeshifters' "Lola's Theme" kept the song from topping the chart; noting the song's lyrics about an exasperated singer whose "dreams of number one last forever", The Guardian remarked that the song's chart performance was "as if [it were] following a script".
+"Some Girls" was released as a CD single on 12 July 2004, entering and peaking at number two on the UK Singles Chart on 18 July 2004; noting the song's lyrics about an exasperated singer whose "dreams of number one last forever", The Guardian remarked that the song's chart performance was "as if [it were] following a script".

 BBC Radio 1 and 2 added "Some Girls" to their C playlists in late June 2004, and in early July, Radio 1 moved the song to its B playlist.
 The song quickly picked up airplay and was the most played song for the week of 24 July.
 "Some Girls" remained on the UK Singles Chart for 13 weeks.
 The song ended the year as the 40th-best-selling single in the UK and has sold 162,000 copies in the UK as of July 2021.
 Largely due to the success of "Some Girls", Funky Dory re-entered the UK Albums Chart at number 13 in August 2004, selling 14,561 copies that week.
 The song was somewhat less successful in Ireland, where it debuted at number 15 on the Irish Singles Chart.
 It peaked at number 13 in its fifth week, spending a total of 12 weeks on the chart.